osaroo3/fitness-palace-ci-project5/README.md

 * to know the purpose of the site at first glance.
 * to navigate the site intuitively.
 * to have access to all features of the site after registering an account.
-* to be able to make subscribe to available plans.
+* to be able to make subscription to available plans.
-* to be able to sign out of my user account.
+* to be able to make purchases of products.
 * to contact the facility managers